 Durham Public Schools students, teachers, and staff can also check out items through the Bull City, NC SLAM program.
 For students, you already have a SLAM ID unless you’ve opted out of the program.
 For teachers and staff, you can contact us to set up your account.
 Learn more about how Bull City, NC SLAM works.

-Are you a Durham County resident without a library card?
-You sign up for a temporary card online.
+Can’t get to a library location right away?
+You can sign up for a temporary card online.